DominicMachado/DominicMachado.github.io/docs/latn-199-f20/handout-3.md

 ## Case Usage
 &nbsp;
-Read through the following very brief primer on case usage in Latin.
+Read through the following very brief primer on the usage of the five major cases in Latin.
+Please jot down any questions that come to mind as you read through.

 ***